Amusing Permutation Representations of Group Extensions: The binary tetrahedral group

-Subsection~\ref{SS:SL} describes the elements of $\SL_2(\Z/3)$ and their actions upon the eight non-zero vectors in $\Z/3 \times \Z/3.$ We will number these, somewhat arbitrarily, by integers in $\{0,1,2,3,4,5,6,7\}$ such that antipodal points differ by three.
-This labeling gives a permutation representation that is patently a group $2$-cocycle extension of the alternating group $A_4$.
-Subection~\ref{SS:3}, describes a regular tetrahedron that has its vertices on diagonally opposed pairs of points on the cube $[-1,1]^3.$ This depiction allows for a representation of the group of orientation preserving symmetries into the group of $(3\times3)$-signed permutation matrices.
+Subsection~\ref{SS:SL} describes the elements of $\SL_2(\Z/3)$ and their actions upon the eight non-zero vectors in $\Z/3 \times \Z/3.$ These are numbered by integers in $\{0,1,2,3,4,5,6,7\}$ such that antipodal points differ by four.
+This labeling gives a permutation representation that patently projects to the alternating group $A_4$.
+Subsection~\ref{SS:3}, describes a regular tetrahedron that has its vertices on diagonally opposed pairs of points on the cube $[-1,1]^3.$ This depiction allows for a representation of the group of orientation preserving symmetries into the group of $(3\times3)$-signed permutation matrices.
 In Section~\ref{SS:BinTet}, the binary tetrahedral group is described in terms of $a$ and $b$ as given above.
-In the same subection, we catalogue the orders of the various elements, and express them as permutations on a set of eight cosets.
+In the same subsection, the orders of the various element are catalogued and expressed as permutations on a set of eight cosets.

-In Section~\ref{SS:Rib}, we demonstrate the depiction of the elements of $\widetilde{A_4}$ as ribbons.
-Four vertically arranged ribbons in which there are an even number of half twist are arranged as if the cores of the ribbons represent the permutations in $A_4$.
-These are either the identity, $3$-cycles, or elements of the Klein $4$-group.
-The composition of ribbons is vertical stacking.
-Entanglements between a pair of ribbons can be eliminated via band pass moves.
-Pairs of half-twists along a single ribbon are considered to be the identity.
-In this way the projection of elements in the binary extension $\widetilde{A_4}$ to the alternating group $A_4$ is achieved by mapping each ribbon to its core.
+In Section~\ref{SS:Rib}, the depiction of the elements of $\widetilde{A_4}$ as strings-with-beads.
+The composition is via vertical stacking, beads are allowed to move through crossings, and pairs of beads upon a single string cancel.
+In this way the projection of elements in the binary extension $\widetilde{A_4}$ to the alternating group $A_4$ is achieved by ignoring the beads upon the strings.
+In Figs.~22 and ~23 the elements in $\widetilde{A_4}$ are illustrated as permutations, as elements of $\SL_2(\Z/3)$, and as strings-with-beads.